true-myth/true-myth/README.md

 Given a "result" type, we need to be able to express the idea of "success" and "failure."
 The most obvious names here would be `Success` and `Failure`.
 Those are actually really good names with a single problem: they're _long_.
 Needing to write `success(12)` or `failure({ oh: 'no' })` is a _lot_ to write over and over again.
 Especially when there some options which _also_ work well: `Ok` and `Err`.

 Both `Ok` and `Err` could be written out long-form: `Okay` and `Error`.
 But in this case, the longer names don't add any particular clarity; they require more typing; and the `Error` case also overloads the existing name of the base exception type in JavaScript.
 So: `Ok` and `Err` it is.

+#### `Task`

+There are a handful of names for async operations used by various languages and frameworks:[^other-task-names]

+- `Promise` (JavaScript and TypeScript, Scala)
+- `Task` (Swift, C#, F#, Elm, Roc)
+- `Future` (Rust, Scala)
+- `Async` (Haskell)

+The first one is a non-starter for True Myth for what we think is a pretty obvious reason: that’s the name JavaScript and TypeScript already use for this!
+Likewise, although `Async` could probably work here, it is very close to the existing JavaScript and TypeScript keyword, and it would be extremely unsurprising to see it appear as a dedicated type (_a la_ `Awaited`) in a future version of TypeScript.

+That leaves `Future` and `Task`. `Future` is slightly less common between the two, and “a future” is a slightly stranger thing to say than “a task”.
+Since the type is a data structure representing an ongoing asynchronous operation, “task” is a natural way to describe it (which is why so many languages do!).

+Beyond that we chose to match the nomenclature from `Promise` and our own `Result` to make it easy to remember: if you have used either of those APIs, the `Task` API is exactly the same.

+[^other-task-names]: There may be others as well; these are just the ones we know of off the top of our heads!

 ### Inspiration